How to Become a Registered Agent (The Complete Guide)

 • Must provide a physical address, name, and other information that will be made public

-Every business is required to maintain a registered agent in the state the company was formed to conduct business.
+Every business must maintain a registered agent in the state the company was formed to conduct business.

 Who Is Qualified To Provide Registered Agent Services?